biemond/biemond-orawls-vagrant/puppet/modules/orawls/README.markdown

 ### control
-__orawls::control__ start or stops the AdminServer,Managed Server or a Cluster of a WebLogic Domain, this will call the wls_managedserver and wls_adminserver types
+__orawls::control__ start or stops the AdminServer,Managed Server, OHS Standalone Server or a Cluster of a WebLogic Domain, this will call the wls_managedserver, wls_adminserver and wls_ohsserver types

     orawls::control{'startWLSAdminServer12c':
       domain_name                 => "Wls12c",